nanoframework/Home/docs/building/build-instructions.md

 We've added the required files and configurations to help you launch your build from VS Code.
 Follows a brief explanation on the files you might want to tweak.

 - settings.json (inside .vscode folder) here you can change the generator that CMake uses to generate the build.
 The default is ```"cmake.generator": "NMake Makefiles"```.
+The recommendation is to use Ninja as the build tool because it's way faster than NMake.
+  You'll also need to set the use of CMake Server to true, like this: ```"cmake.useCMakeServer" : true```.
-- launch.json (inside .vscode folder) here you can set up your launch configurations, such as gdb path or openocd configuration.
+- launch.json (inside .vscode folder) here you can set up your launch configurations, such as gdb path or OpenOCD configuration.
+We've made available Gists with launch.json for several of the reference targets.
+Grab yours from [here](https://gist.github.com/nfbot). :warning: Remember to update paths and other preferences according to your setup and machine configuration. :wink:
 - cmake-variants.json (at the repository root) here you can add several build flavors.
 You can even add variants to each one.
-Check the documentation extension [here](https://github.com/vector-of-bool/vscode-cmake-tools/blob/develop/docs/build_variants.md).
+Check the documentation extension [here](https://vector-of-bool.github.io/docs/vscode-cmake-tools/variants.html#).
+We've made available Gists with cmake-variants.json for each of the reference targets.
+Grab yours from [here](https://gist.github.com/nfbot). :warning: Remember to update paths and other preferences according to your setup and machine configuration. :wink:

 To launch the build in VS Code check the status bar at the bottom.
 Select the build flavor and then click the build button (or hit F7).